Cam Congregational Church: Ministers

 Baptist Evangelist Noel Fellowes became the minister of the newly formed 3C Community Church in 2008.
+Phil Greenow became the minister of the church in 2018.

 Architecture

 In 1894, Rev David Truss attended the foundation-stone-laying ceremony of the new classrooms.
 These classrooms were opened on May Day 1895.
 Over the years the buildings deteriorated before renovation work started in 1993.
 Renovation of the church hall and schoolrooms with new entrance hall, kitchen, toilets and upstairs rooms converted into a three bedroomed flat.

 The two-storey stone building has a tiled hipped roof.
-The interior is panelled and there is a "U" shaped balcony which is supported on cast iron pillars.
+The interior is panelled and there is a U-shaped balcony which is supported on cast-iron pillars.
 There is a central pulpit reached via steps.
 The present building was erected about 1702, with a wing being added in 1895.
 It was much altered in 1818, and Sunday-school rooms and hall were added in 1895.
 The upper floor of the attached schoolrooms and hall was converted into a three bedroomed flat for use if needed by future ministers.
 Accessibility was addressed with advice from the Evangelical Alliance of which the church was a member.
 A car park and driveway, plus extensions for a new kitchen and toilets were completed in 1995.
 Complete remodelling of the chapel interior took place in 1999.
-There is also a small graveyard, now closed.

 The pews installed 1818 could be reserved, for which a rental was charged and a card bearing your name slipped into a brass holder at the end of the pew.
 In 1998, a decision was made to remodel the chapel interior by replacing the pews with comfortable chairs and completely redecorating the interior of the chapel.
 Planning permission was granted and eighty-four chairs replaced the old pews in 1999 while retaining the U-shape balcony supported by seven slender Batty Langley-style cast iron columns, the central pulpit on the north wall with steps and dais, a Parliament clock from the 18th century and a Sweetland organ (a two manual pedal instrument by Sweetland of Bath) installed in 1881 at the cost of £200.